Fernanda-Kipper/Instagram-Comment-BOT/README.md

 ## :information_source: Functions and Parameters
 All web functions used on this bot are from Selenium module, for more informations read (https://www.selenium.dev/documentation/en/).
 As parameter were used css selector, achieved through the inspect mode on the Instagram page.
-The other 3 functions (Login, Commenting and InitializingtheBrowser) were used to make the code more readable and easy to follow up.
+The other 3 functions (Login, Following and InitializingtheBrowser) were used to make the code more readable and easy to follow up.

 Hope you enjoy :)